 So far, some countries have not established a 5G network, while others are preparing for the 6G network.
 Internet technology is evolving so rapidly that our lifestyles will change completely over the next few years.
 We are going to discuss how the 6G network will change our lifestyles.

 - It is said that 5G is ten times faster than 4G.
 It is estimated that 6G will be 50 times faster than the 5G network.
 Which will change the scenario of using the Internet.
 With the advent of 6G technology, many applications and services will be at your fingertips.

-- In today’s society, the trend towards AI, that is, artificial intelligence, virtual reality and machine learning, is growing tremendously.
+- In today’s society, the trend toward AI, that is, artificial intelligence, virtual reality, and machine learning, is growing tremendously.

 - With the advent of 6G technology, the way we work will change a lot.
 IoT devices are evolving at maximum speed.
 All devices inside and outside are connected to the Internet.
 With the introduction of the 6G network, the number of IoT devices will increase tremendously.

 We used to share data over the Internet.
 But now, in the age of technology, there are many devices that save our time.
 Things in IoT are related to devices.
 It can be of many types of devices, such as electronic devices, software, or hardware devices.
 What is the purpose of connecting to the Internet?

 These devices have sensors for accessing the Internet.
 Some of these IoT devices are smartphones, smart TVs, devices, etc. In simple terms, IoT devices remain connected to the Internet and are capable of sharing data with other IoT devices.